ENGAGEMENT FOR SERVICES – OUR GENERAL TERMS AND CONDITIONS

 - assist you and the PTP during the course of any advice given by that party comment on, or explain, the advice received (but not make alternative recommendations) and assist you in any documentation.

-If, during the provision of professional services to you, you need advice on investments we may refer you to a person authorised by the Financial Conduct Authority.
+If, during the provision of professional services to you, you need advice on investments we may refer you to a person authorised by the FCA.
 Any such referral will be made with a view to your receiving independent advice or the independent exercise of discretion, in relation to investments generally.

 Any work performed for you by the PTP will be conducted under separate terms of business.
 The PTP will issue you with his own terms and conditions, will be remunerated separately for his services and will take full responsibility for any services and advice provided and for compliance with the requirements of the Financial Services and Markets Act 2000 and of the FCA.

-HW Fisher & Company has a financial interest in these companies but they operate as completely separate businesses to our practice.
+HW Fisher & Company has a beneficial shareholding in excess of 10% in CBF Wealth Management Limited, however it operates as completely separate businesses to our practice.

 HW Fisher & Company will not receive a commission for this introduction.